The History of the Runestaff: Gods of Granbretan

 The "terrifying ancient gods of Granbretan who were said to have ruled the land before the Tragic Millennium" are based on The Beatles: Jhone, Jhorg, Phowl and Rhunga.

 Yet other gods from the "tragic millennium" are based on 20th Century British Prime Ministers Chirshil, the Howling God (Winston Churchill) and Aral Vilsn, the Roaring God (Harold Wilson), Supreme God) or writers: Bjrin Adass, the Singing God (Brian Aldiss); Jeajee Blad, the Groaning God (J. G. Ballard); Jh'Im Slas, the Weeping God (James Sallis).

 "Aral Vilsn, the Roaring God" is the "father of Skvese ("credit squeeze") and Blansacredid ("balance of credit") the gods of Doom and Chaos", named after economic terms and political figures of the period when the books were written.

 Adaptations

 In 1978, Big O Publishing released an adaptation of The Jewel in the Skull, scripted and drawn by James Cawthorn.

+In 1986, Chaosium published the role-playing game Hawkmoon.

 In 1986, First Comics published a 4-issue comic book adaptation of The Jewel in the Skull, written by Gerry Conway with art by Rafael Kayanan and Alfredo Alcala.
 The same year, Savoy published The Crystal and The Amulet (adapted from The Mad God's Amulet), with text and illustrations by Cawthorn.

 First Comics continued their comic book adaptations with The Mad God's Amulet (1987), written by Conway with art by Kayanan and Rico Rival, the Sword of the Dawn (1987), scripted by Roger Salick with art by Kayanan, and The Runestaff (1988), by Salick and Kayanan.

 in 2019, Titan Comics published The Chronicles of Hawkmoon: History of the Runestaff' Volume One, which compiled Cawthorn's The Jewel in the Skull and The Crystal and The Amulet.